j-o-e-y/unhashed/reviews-guides/myetherwallet_02-04-18/review-guide_myetherwallet.md

 ### 4. Access your wallet.

 Now that you have secured two backup types, it's time to test that you can successfully unlock your wallet with them.
 The next page your brought to will give you some options for unlocking your wallet.
-You may select `Keystore File (UTC / JSON)` or `Private Key` since you have both.
+You may select `Keystore / JSON File` or `Private Key` since you have both.

 If you choose to use the keystore file, you'll need the file and your password.
 Once you have selected your keystore file and entered your password you can click the `Unlock` button.